Legnano: Economy

 Agriculture of Legnano has been the basis of the economic development of the territory.
 First, it was affected by the process of mechanization and restructuring.
 Mechanization, thanks to the use of increasingly complex machinery, has led to an increase in agricultural production.
 In the 21st century it is no longer an important activity for the timber economy.
 The few areas free of construction and infrastructure are grown from cereals, mainly wheat and maize.

 The golden age of Legnano's industry began at the beginning of the 20th century and ended in the 1960s.
 The crisis progressively worsened, damaging the economy, employment and the industrial fabric.
 Many companies closed, especially in textiles, clothing and footwear, and many others were involved in a downsizing process.
 Between the 1980s and the 1990s there was a real phenomenon of deindustrialization of the territory, which was not accompanied by the birth of new activities.

 Attempts have therefore been made to target the tertiary sector.
+In 1977 in Legnano was founded Antenna 3 Lombardia that was, that time the most important private TV station in Italy.
 However, these alternative fields did not lead to a sufficient rate of development to make up for the closure of industrial activities.
 It began at a time when the number of small businesses grew considerably.
 These processes continue to this day.

 The municipality was home to the Banca di Legnano, a regional lender.
 Founded on 11 June 1887, on 14 September 2013 it merged with Banca Popolare di Milano.
 In 2008 it had 846 employees employed in 119 branches, mostly located in Lombardy.